A concurrent global-local numerical method for multiscale parabolic equations

-To study the macroscopic error, we set $h=1/1000$ and $\Delta t=0.2$.
-The results are reported in Table~\ref{e1wellmac}.
-In this scenario, we use $A_H=A$, hence $e(\text{HMM})=0$.
-The chosen $\Delta t$ is not sufficiently small because the observed error varies minimally when $\Delta t$ is further reduced.
-The findings indicate that the convergence rate of $e_1(D\backslash K)$ is first order with respect to $H$.
-However, the convergence rate of $e_0(D\backslash K)$ drops rapidly from $2$ to $0$, probably due to the influence of the defect $K$.
-Overall, it is reasonable to say that the experimental results are in line with the theoretical expectations.
+To investigate the macroscopic error, we fix $\Delta t=0.02$ and $h=1/1000$ while varying $H$.
+The results, shown in the left columns of Table~\ref{e1wellmac}, correspond to the case $A_H=A$, so that $e(\mathrm{HMM})=0$.
+We observe that $e_1(D\backslash K)$ converges at first order in $H$.
+However, the convergence rate of $e_0(D\backslash K)$ drops sharply from approximately $2$ to about $1$, likely due to the combined influence of the defect region $K$ and the time discretization step $\Delta t$ in both the reference and numerical solutions.
+Overall, the experimental findings align well with the theoretical predictions.

-As to the microscopic error, we let $h$ vary from $1/200$ to $1/1600$, while set $\Delta t =0.02$ and $H=1/100$.
-The results are displayed in Table~\ref{e1wellmic}.
-Similar to the macroscopic case, the homogenization approximation error $e(\text{HMM})=0$, and microscopic errors vary little when $\Delta t$ and $H$ are reduced, making $h$ the dominant source of error.
-The convergence rate of $e_1(K_0)$ is of first order with respect to $h$, while $e_0(K_0)$ approaches a fixed value as $h$ decreases.
+As to the microscopic error, we vary $h$ from $1/200$ to $1/1600$ fixing $\Delta t =0.02$ and $H=1/100$.
+As in the macroscopic case, the homogenization approximation error $e(\mathrm{HMM})=0$.
+Moreover, since $H^2=10^{-4}\ll h$, the local mesh size $h$ is the dominant error source for $e_1(K_0)$; see Remark \ref{rmk:local}.
+The results are presented in the right columns of Table~\ref{e1wellmac}, showing that $e_1(K_0)$ exhibits first-order convergence with respect to $h$, while $e_0(K_0)$ tends to a fixed value as $h$ decreases.